-Whether it’s your first time, second or hundredth time attending; it’s so important to find the right type of footwear to wear during carnival, fetes or Jouvert.
+Whether it’s your first or hundredth time attending carnival; it’s so important to find the right type of footwear to wear.
 If you don’t have a clue where to buy carnival shoes, keep reading…

 TYPES OF CARNIVAL SHOES

 This is the majority of carnival goers’ first choice for carnival shoes when it comes to carnival.
 Boots are probably the most practical, comfortable and easiest choice to make when purchasing footwear for carnival.